 Whistler is host to a diverse and spectacular natural environment with a variety of ecosystems, abundant natural resources, and a rich diversity of species.

 The potential impacts of invasive species are of increasing concern to the resort community.
 The impacts of climate change are facilitating the spread of invasive species across the globe.
-The Resort Municipality of Whistler (RMOW) is working to manage these threats through an integrated and collaborative approach.
+The Resort Municipality of Whistler (RMOW) is working to manage these threats through an integrated and collaborative approach to invasive species management.